 Briefly, this includes:

-- Adding your website to local business directories and websites such as Manta, Yelp, etc. Use the same address and phone numbers as your GMB listing.
+- Adding your website to local business directories and websites such as Yelp.
+Use the same address and phone numbers as your GMB listing.
 This is called building citations.

 - Ask local bloggers, websites, newspapers, etc. to link to your site, especially in pages such as best X in Y city.